nguyenhieuvi/nguyenhieuvi.github.io/_posts/2014-3-3-Hello-World.md

 1. Introduction

 Sentiment analysis is an application of Natural Language Processing (a branch of Artificial Intelligence) that revolves around detecting the sentiment of text.
 A common dimension for measuring sentiment uses labels positive, negative and neutral; there are many other possibilities as well (i.e. how strong the sentiment is, how active vs subdued it is, etc).
 Figure 1 contains two sample tweets about the current series Falcon and the Winter Soldier, one positive and one negative.
-Social media is a particularly popular arena for deploying sentiment analysis: companies aspire to obtain detailed insights into the way their products are being perceived.
+As companies aspire to obtain detailed insights into the way their products are being perceived, social media is a particularly popular arena for deploying sentiment analysis.
 As a result, there are many organisations offering apps or services for building them; a screenshot from a demo of such an app is given in Figure 2.

 ![_config.yml]({{ site.baseurl }}/images/sentiment-analysis.jpg)